 Main Shopping Towns

-Barnstaple is the closet main town in North Devon, and is possibly the oldest borough in the UK, it is a former river-port, located on the River Taw which flows into the bristol channel.
-Barnstaple has many shops including a Marks & spence, Next, Fat Face and other large retailers along side many small independent shops, barnstaple also has two main super markets (Tesco and Sainsburys) and multiple restaurants and cafés. (more information can be found on the “Eating Out” page).
+Barnstaple is the closest main town in North Devon and is possibly the oldest borough in the UK; it is a former river-port, located on the River Taw, which flows into the Bristol channel.
+Barnstaple has many shops, including Marks & Spencers, Next, Fat Face and other large retailers alongside many small independent shops, Barnstaple also has two main supermarkets (Tesco and Sainsburys) and multiple restaurants and cafés. (more information can be found on the “Eating Out” page).

-Barnstaple also holds a Food Market the 2nd Sunday of every month, between 10am and 3pm.
+Barnstaple also holds a Food Market on the 2nd Sunday every month, between 10 am and 3 pm.
 The Food Market is great if you wish to get a taste of local produce or if you just fancy a casual lunch of a traditional pasty or something more exotic!

-Exeter also boasts the oldest public open space in England – Northenhay gardens – just outside the castle (built in 1068) which is located in the centre of the city.
-Exeter is a great place to visit if you like to shop, it is a very unique city as it is very open, clean and pedestrianised, with only buses going through the one way city centre, it also has a deal of coffee shops and restaurants.
+Exeter also boasts the oldest public open space in England – Northenhay Gardens – just outside the castle (built in 1068), which is located in the centre of the city.
+Exeter is a great place to visit if you like to shop, it is a very unique city as it is very open, clean and pedestrianised, with only buses going through the one-way city centre, it also has plenty of coffee shops and restaurants.

 For more information, please take a look at the Exeter Tourist Information website, linked below.Exeter Tourist Information Website